SPECIAL SERIES

 Skene

 Severe drought, high winds, catastrophic wildfires, rivers of rain, mudslides, bomb cyclones—national studies show California experienced the most disasters of any state in the last decade.
 Many of these extremes are caused by complex cascades of climate change-driven events, and each affects specific communities and people in ways unique to their locale and ability to adapt and rebound.
-Over the next year, this special KneeDeep Times investigative series will explore fire, flood, and other extremes in three dimensions—science, people, place—and report on how researchers, activists, city planners, and community leaders throughout the state are building climate adaptation and resilience.
+This special KneeDeep Times investigative series explores fire, flood, heat, and other extremes in three dimensions—science, people, place—and reports on how researchers, activists, city planners, and community leaders throughout the state are building climate adaptation and resilience.

 Image: Vrinda Manglik.